Umberto Cassuto

 Umberto Cassuto, also known as Moshe David Cassuto (16 September 1883 – 19 December 1951), was an Italian historian, a rabbi, and a scholar of the Hebrew Bible and Ugaritic literature, in the University of Florence, then at the University of Rome La Sapienza.
-When the 1938 anti-Semitic Italian racial laws forced him from this position, he moved to the Hebrew University of Jerusalem.
+When the 1938 antisemitic Italian racial laws forced him from this position, he moved to the Hebrew University of Jerusalem.

 Early life and career

 Cassuto was born in Florence as the son of Gustavo and Ernesta Galletti in a traditionalist Jewish family.
 Cassuto studied there at the University of Florence (graduated in 1906), and the Collegio Rabbinico (ordained in 1908), where its principal Samuel Hirsch Margulies had a profound influence on him.
 After getting a degree and Semicha, he taught at both institutions.
 From 1922 to 1925, he was Chief Rabbi of Florence.
 In 1925 he became professor of Hebrew and literature at the University of Florence and then took the chair of Hebrew language at the University of Rome La Sapienza.
-When the 1938 anti-Semitic laws forced him from this position, he accepted an invitation to fill the chair of Biblical studies at the Hebrew University of Jerusalem in Mandatory Palestine in 1939, where he taught until his death in 1951.
+When the 1938 antisemitic laws forced him from this position, he accepted an invitation to fill the chair of biblical studies at the Hebrew University of Jerusalem in Mandatory Palestine in 1939, where he taught until his death in 1951.

+Cassuto was among the early Italian Jewish worshippers in Jerusalem who sought a permanent communal synagogue; a memorial plaque in his honour was unveiled at the Italian Synagogue of Jerusalem at its dedication in 1952.